riddhihalade/CaptionTheImageAPI/description.md

 #### How It Works:

 1. **Upload an Image**: Send a POST request with your image file to the `/predict/` endpoint.
-2. **Receive a Caption**: The API processes the image and returns a descriptive caption in JSON format.
+2. **Receive a Caption**: The API processes the provided image and returns a descriptive caption in JSON format as result.

 #### Example Usage: